NMAT SyllabusAnisha Mukhija

 - This means a candidate will have up to three maximum attempts, including ‘no shows’.

-- With this option, test takers will be provided an opportunity to improve their NMAT Scores.
+- This option provided an opportunity for the test takers to improve their NMAT Scores.

 - In case, you want to retake the exam, then the test date will be allocated approximately 15 days later.